minstrel1149/exercise_book_ver2/Math_and_Statistics/README.md

         - Properties of Rotations

 ### 2024년 10월 2일
-1. Chapter.4 - Matrix Decompositions
+1. Chapter.4 - Matrix Decompositions(~ing)
     - 4.1 Determinant and Trace
     - 4.2 Eigenvalues and Eigenvectors
         - Graphical Intuition in Two Dimensions
     - 4.3 Cholesky Decomposition

+### 2024년 10월 3일
+1. Chapter.4 - Matrix Decompositions
+    - 4.4 Eigendecomposition and Diagonalization
+        - Geometric Intuition for the Eigendecomposition
+    - 4.5 Singular Value Decomposition
+        - Geometric Intuitions for the SVD